 The collaboration with Trickster resulted in a 40-foot timeline that chronicles the involvement of Native Americans in the U.S. military from the Revolutionary War through modern times, alongside art created by Native American veterans.
 Through the years, Native Americans have participated in U.S. wars at a higher rate than most other populations.

 “The installation is a powerful and poignant reminder of the contributions and sacrifices made by Native Americans serving in the military and the beauty and spirituality of their art,” Eppley said.

 Chicago Design Network’s interior architecture work was designed specifically to honor Sheppard Mullin’s commitment to community outreach and strive for excellence.

-“We worked closely with the Sheppard Mullin team during the design and planning process to create carefully curated nodes of activity throughout their suite,” project architect Brandon Simak said.
+“We worked closely with the Sheppard Mullin team during the design and planning process to create carefully curated nodes of activity throughout their suite,” Chicago Design Network Principal Brandon Simak said.
 “These nodes were important not only in serving and encouraging the activities and collaboration that are part of their office culture, but they also provided a home to display and celebrate each of these works of art.”

-The Sheppard Mullin staff has developed and maintained a relationship with the charities commissioned for Art for the Sake of Community.
+The Sheppard Mullin staff continues to develop and maintain relationships with the charities commissioned for Art for the Sake of Community.